Note that articles marked with this symbol require the free Adobe Reader plugin

 San Francisco Chronicle, April 9, 2003

-In a development straight out of a “Perry Mason” episode, the ACH team gets the star prosecution witness to admit on the stand that he forged a key document.
+In a development straight out of a “Perry Mason” episode, the ACHG team gets the star prosecution witness to admit on the stand that he forged a key document.
 The result: Prosecutors drop elder abuse and embezzlement charges against a Stanford doctor accused of killing her senile grandmother.

 Enron Trader Pleads Guilty to Conspiracy